 - A sense of inclusion

 - A personalized workspace, both physically and digitally in your project management software

 It should be no surprise that the more diverse an office space and environment is, the happier the employees.
-After all, workforces that include diverse backgrounds, experiences, and cultures bring about a lot more opportunities for fresh perspectives and ideas.
+After all, workforces that include diverse backgrounds, experiences, and cultures bring many more fresh perspectives and ideas.
 Plus, diversity helps establish an environment of learning, growth, and acceptance.

 One of the problems with non-personalizable workspaces is that one-size-fits-all solutions can make employees feel like there is an expectation of conformity.
-Our diverse teams don’t want to feel like you expect them to be cookie cutter.
+Our diverse teams don’t want to feel like you expect them to be cookie-cutter employees.
 That results in the opposite of inclusion.

 The bottom line is that having a customizable workspace helps employees feel comfortable enough to express their personalities, be themselves, and feel accepted in the office.
-This enables them to build stronger connections with others, and it encourages greater collaboration and creativity across the team.
+This enables them to build stronger connections with others and encourages greater collaboration and creativity across the team.